 Visit the Domaine Gavalas Crete Wines

-Nikos Gavalas and his family are the perfect example of Cretan hospitality.
+Nikos Gavalas and his family are the perfect examples of Cretan hospitality.
 Their wines have earned a well-deserved recognition that will definitely keep growing.

 You can visit the winery or you can take advantage of OiNotika 2016, the Cretan Wine Fair this weekend in Athens.
 A perfect opportunity to combine Gavalas’ labels with a selection of local wines that are putting Crete back on the map of prestige, taste, and quality.

 The network of Cretan Wine Producers, Wines of Crete.
 Thanks to Stella, from Wines of Crete, Nikos Gavalas and his family and Minas Tsoulfas, for making this day possible!